Excel Mini Grants:

 What happens to equipment or supplies purchased with an Excel Grant if I leave Highline?

 All equipment and supplies purchased with grant funds are owned by the district.
 All purchased materials will remain the property of the district if you leave Highline Public Schools.
+You may use items in your home during remote learning – but all purchased items are expected to be brought back to your classroom or office when remote learning ends.

 What is expected in the final report?

 Your final report will include both financial and program information and should include a narrative account of what was accomplished by the grant.
 We use your stories to help us secure future funding, so please be as excited and emotional as you were on your application!
 We will post stories and photos on our Facebook and Twitter – and we invite you to share these with your friends, coworkers and school families.
+The final report is due by May 30, 2021.

 What happens if I learn that the program will cost more after I receive funding?